Teuton2015/RepData_PeerAssessment1/PA1_template.md

 ## 6 2012-10-01  monday weekday       25 37.3826
 ```

-2. Make a panel plot containing a time series plot (i.e. type = "l") of the 5- minute interval (x-axis) and the average number of steps taken, averaged across all weekday days or weekend days (y-axis):
+2. To make a panel plot containing a time series plot (i.e. type = "l") of the 5- minute interval (x-axis) and the average number of steps taken, averaged across all weekday days or weekend days (y-axis):

 ```r
 # Clear the workspace